maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Improve control performance by restricting worker count to a max of 1 except for Safari browser. ([#2354](https://github.com/maplibre/maplibre-gl-js/pull/2354))
 - Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))
-- Resize map when container element is resized. the resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)) .
+- Resize map when container element is resized.
+The resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)) .
 Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser .
 Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry)
-- toBounds method of class LngLat is replaced by a static method fromLngLat of class LngLatBounds ([#2188](https://github.com/maplibre/maplibre-gl-js/pull/2188))
 - Cancel unloaded tile request on zooming in across multiple zoom.
 Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
 - Remove support for `hsl` css color in a format that does not comply with the CSS Color specification.
 Colors defined in `hsl(110, 0.7, 0.055)` format will no longer work, instead it is recommended to use the format with percentages `hsl(110, 70%, 5.5%)`. ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
 - Remove deprecated mapboxgl css classes ([#1575](https://github.com/maplibre/maplibre-gl-js/pull/1575))